chamnap/chamnap.github.com/source/_posts/2012-07-16-active-record-uuid-0-2-0-is-released.markdown

 {% endcodeblock %}

 In the example above, it will merge the global configuration options with the passed in options in `has_uuid`.

+There's a config generator that generates the default configuration file into config/initializers directory.
+Run the following generator command, then edit the generated file.

+{% codeblock lang:ruby %}
+  $ rails g active_record_uuid:config
+{% endcodeblock %}